la2050/archive/_projects/2015/the-ecoboard-project.md

   - Westside
   - South Bay
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Newsletter from Good.is Organization(s) name(s): Sustainablesurf.org Organization(s) mailing address(es): "P.O.
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Sustainablesurf.org Organization(s) mailing address(es): "P.O.
 Box 3058, Manhattan Beach, CA 90266\r\n" Organization(s) website(s): 'http://sustainablesurf.org'